GSA/digitalgov.gov/content/events/2020/10/2020-10-01-plain-language-summit-2020.md

 In this session you will hear from the following speakers :

 * **10:00am - 10:30am: Welcome & Annual Report-** Katherine Spivey, GSA’s Plain Language Launcher and co-chair of the Plain Language Action and Information Network (PLAIN) & Katina Stapleton, Co-Chair of PLAIN
-* **10:35am - 11:15am: Putting Plain Language to the Test-** Nicole Fenton, Senior Content Strategist, Nava
+* **10:35am - 11:15am: Putting Plain Language to the Test-** Nicole Fenton, Senior Content Strategist
 * **11:15am - 12:15pm : Keynote-** Mark Mchale, GSA's Senior Plain Language Official Associate Administrator, Office of Strategic Communications, GSA

 **Second Session (2:00 p.m. – 4:15 p.m.
 ET)**

 In this session you will hear from the following speakers :

-* **2:00pm - 3:00pm : Government CX: Intersection of CX and PL-** Martha Dorris, Dorris Consulting International
+* **2:00pm - 3:00pm : Government CX: Intersection of CX and PL-** Martha Dorris, Independent Consultant
 * **3:00pm - 3:30pm : How We Got the Plain Writing Act Passed-** Annetta Cheek, Chair, Standards Committee, International Federation for Plain Language
-* **3:30pm - 4:15pm : 30 Years of False Criticisms-** Joe Kimble, Flimsy Claims for Legalese and False Criticisms of Plain Language: A 30-Year Collection
+* **3:30pm - 4:15pm : Flimsy Claims for Legalese and False Criticisms of Plain Language: A 30-Year Collection-** Joe Kimble, Professor Emeritus, Western Michigan University

 **(Wed., October 28)**